chrisittner/gsoc16-blog/content/pages/2016-04-25-gsoc-proposal.md

 #### The MMHC algorithm

 The MMHC algorithm combines the constraint-based and score-based method effectively.
 The authors suggest in [[Tsamardinos et al](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.106.4729&rep=rep1&type=pdf), 2006] that it performs very well against other state-of-the-art structure finding algorithms.
 At the same time, it is not too difficult to implement.
 It has two basic steps:

-Learn undirected graph skeleton using independence tests + constraint-based construction procedure Orient edges using score-based optimization with Bayesian score + modified hill-climbing search For the implementation, I will follow the pseudo code specification in the paper (Algorithm 1, 2 and 3).
+- Learn undirected graph skeleton using independence tests + constraint-based construction procedure
+- Orient edges using score-based optimization with Bayesian score + modified hill-climbing search

 # Timeline

-The GSoC period shall be structured in 6 bi-weekly milestones.
-I will begin each milestone with a discussion post on the GSoC blog.
+The GSoC period will be structured in 6 bi-weekly milestones.
+Each milestone begins with a discussion post on the GSoC blog.

 ## Milestone 1: Scoring methods